iGEM-HUST-China/HUST-China-2025/wiki/description.md

 Behind this huge market lies the ever-increasing demand for squalane and its sole precursor – **squalene**.

 ## 3. The Foundation and Hidden Cost: The Squalene Supply Dilemma
 {% include figure.html image="https://static.igem.wiki/teams/5569/description/zongshu.webp" caption="Figure 4.
-Squalene" %}
+The sources and properties of squalene." %}
 However, the foundation supporting this "beauty" faces an unsustainable and harsh reality.
 Currently, commercial squalene primarily comes from the following three sources, each with severe challenges.

 ### 3.1 Shark Liver Oil Extraction: An Ecological Catastrophe